This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 While Pit Boss grills are certainly well made, they are pretty bare bones on the extra features and what you see is what you get – which is partly why they’re able to offer lower prices.

 Hopper capacity is an aspect of pellet grills that might get overlooked during the comparison process, but it’s definitely something you should take into account.

 As a general rule of thumb, you can expect to burn through anywhere from 1/2 pounds to 1 1/2 pounds of wood pellets per hour of cooking, depending on how hot you run your grill’s temperature.
 If your hopper is too small and you use your grill a lot, it will become a hassle to constantly refill your pellet supply.

 Almost all full size Traeger pellet grills have hoppers that will hold up to 20 pounds of wood pellets.
 This is a generous size and plenty of volume to get you through multiple cooks and long smoking sessions.

 Pit Boss grill hopper sizes vary a little bit more based on the specific product, but you can expect to find hopper capacities anywhere in the range of 5 pounds to 27 pounds depending on the grill.
 Most of Pit Boss’ newer grills have 20+ pound hopper capacities though.

-For the most popular grill sizes, Pit Boss’ hoppers are larger than those of comparable Traeger grills.
+For the most popular grill sizes, Pit Boss and Traeger grills have comparable hopper sizes.